 I wrote & illustrated Senna Helps the Sea Lions (and You Can, Too!) as a fundraiser and a teaching tool in 2015.
 It was my first "Solutionary Story"—telling the true tale of my daughter Senna's mission to help the threatened California Sea Lions after we came across two starving baby sea lions on our local beach near San Diego.

 This book provided an inspiring introduction to the idea of being "solutionaries" for kids in grades K-6.
 It included back matter offering ideas on how to help ocean animals as well as fun facts about sea lions.
 The book's profits all went to The Pacific Marine Mammal Center.
-It's now out of print.
+It's now out of print but it launched my picture book creator journey.

 Books for Grown-Ups